Defying Ocean's End: Los Cabos conference

 Defying Ocean's End was launched at a conference held in Los Cabos, Mexico on May 29 to June 3, 2003.
 The conference was organized by Conservation International; convened by American oceanographer, Dr. Sylvia Earle, and Intel Corporation co-founder, Gordon Moore; and chaired by Graeme Kelleher.
 It included the participation of nearly 150 experts from more than 20 countries, representing the fields of ocean science, finance, and conservation.
 A select group of senior representatives from world governments, corporations and the media were also in attendance.
 In addition to Conservation International, a number of large, international conservation organizations collaborated on the conference.
 These included The Nature Conservancy, Natural Resources Defense Council, The Ocean Conservancy, Wildlife Conservation Society, the International Union for Conservation of Nature and the World Wildlife Fund.
-The Conference was sponsored by the Gordon and Betty Moore Foundation, BP, ESRI, Royal Caribbean Cruise Lines and the Alexander Henry Foundation.
+The Conference was sponsored by the Gordon and Betty Moore Foundation, BP, ESRI, Royal Caribbean International and the Alexander Henry Foundation.

 The conference was structured into 5 regional case studies, 7 thematic working groups, and a business team focused on developing Action Plans which addressed specific issues and outcomes - with priorities, and costs identified—for 1-year, 3-year, and 10-year timeframes.
 Five case studies were presented to all Conference participants, which addressed lessons learned and recommendations in very different regions: The Caribbean, Seamounts, Antarctic Waters, The Coral Triangle and the Gulf of California.

 Break-out discussions were divided into seven Thematic Working Groups on widely ranging science, conservation, social, economic and legal topics: